dmartinj12/GWU-Bootcamp/README.md

 ## How to Navigate the Repository
 Each folder contains:
-- A README file providing an overview of the assignment.
+- A text document providing an overview of the assignment.
 - Source code, datasets, and any necessary files to reproduce the work.
 - Insights and conclusions derived from the analysis or project.